sarosijbose/ML_Interview_Answers/README.md

 8. How does the bias and variance vary with precision and recall?

 9. What is the difference between test and validation sets?
+[Prelim idea here](https://stats.stackexchange.com/questions/19048/what-is-the-difference-between-test-set-and-validation-set)

 10. Are validation sets always needed?